Cleaning, sanding, and staining a deck and a balcony. South 40th Street, Lincoln, NE

 A short-handled sash brush is the only way to get to spots like this -

 To have a result like this -

 Despite being thin, the stain provides superb coverage.
 Even with the first coat, the deck is looking pretty good already.

 The second coat will further even out irregularities on the handrails and walking surfaces.
 It will also provide much better resistance to wear and tear.

 Before putting my brush and roller back into the stain, I give the handrails a gentle sanding with a 180-grit paper -

-I also check a few spots on the decking and then make sure that there is no dust or debris present.
+I also check a few spots on the decking to ensure no dust or debris.

 The second coat goes on quicker.
-I work it in in the same manner -
+I work it in the same manner -

 with a softer sprig brush -

 one board at a time -